ZZP-RS/KGNS/README.md

 ## datasets
 We provided three datasets to validate KGNS: MovieLens, LastFM, and Yelp2018.
-The following table shows the information of two datasets:
+The following table shows the information of three datasets:

 |                | LastFM |MovieLens| Yelp2018|
 | :------------: | :-----: |  :-----:   | :-----:   |